ninaperic/first-project/README.md

  - __The Footer__

-  - The footer section includes links to the relevant social media sites .
+  - The footer section includes links to the relevant social media sites.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://github.com/ninaperic/vintage-clocks/blob/main/assets/readme_images/footer.png)